Kjelsås: History

 Together with Grefsen, Kjelsås was part of the borough Grefsen-Kjelsås until January 1 2004, when they both became part of the new borough of Nordre Aker.
 Grefsen and Kjelsås were also part of the former municipality of Aker before the second world war, when the City of Oslo was confined to today's central areas.
+Prior to this, Kjelsås was a former forest and agriculture area and had an old sawmill industry.

 Geography

 The district of Kjelsås offers ski jumps, slalom slopes and vast woodland areas for hiking.
 Lake Maridalsvannet, located close to the woodlands, provides Oslo with its drinking water and is also the source of the Akerselva river, (formerly Frysjaelven).
 Akerselva is the dividing line between many areas of Oslo including the northern suburbs.
 Traditionally seen as Eastern or Western Oslo depending on which side of the river one is on.
 This distinction is even found in the name of the river.
 Akerselva (East) and Akerselven (West).
 However, although located east of the river, Kjelsås is often not defined as "west" or "east" side but neutral.